rotellini9809/mjlab/docs/faq.md

 ### Does it work on Windows?

-We have performed preliminary testing on Windows and WSL.
-Apart from a few test cases regarding the nan-guard functionality (see below), all are passed by native Windows, while WSL appears fully compatible.
+We have performed preliminary testing on Windows and WSL, but some workflows may are not guaranteed to be stable.
 Windows support may lag behind updates and will be tested less frequently, as the primary platform targeted is Linux.
 However, community contributions for Windows support are welcome!

 ### CUDA Compatibility